Pankaja-071/Lic-lab/current_mirror.md

 ## AC Analysis
 <p>The AC analysis of a current mirror focuses on its small-signal behavior, particularly output impedance and frequency response.
 Ideally, the output impedance should be high for effective current mirroring, but practical limitations like channel length modulation reduce it.
 At higher frequencies, parasitic capacitances, such as gate-drain and drain-substrate capacitances, introduce phase shifts and affect stability.
 These factors limit the bandwidth and accuracy of current mirroring.
 To improve AC performance, techniques like cascode configurations or gain-boosted mirrors are used to increase output impedance and minimize frequency-dependent distortions.</p>
+<p>The AC analysis of a 1:1 current mirror circuit focuses on understanding the small-signal behavior and the circuit’s response to small variations in the input signal while maintaining the DC operating point.
+In this analysis, the primary goal is to see how accurately the output current mirrors the reference current and to examine the frequency response and small-signal characteristics.

+For a 1:1 current mirror, both transistors are designed to be identical, meaning the output current should ideally match the reference current.
+The circuit’s small-signal parameters, such as transconductance (𝑔m ) and output conductance (g ds ), determine how the circuit reacts to small variations in the input signal.</p>

 ![p1 c1 1 ac analysis](https://github.com/user-attachments/assets/d4c72c82-aa2c-4363-8d79-32b9057f7d6a)<br><br>
 ![p1 c1 1 max](https://github.com/user-attachments/assets/4393ee65-64c4-43b6-b3a2-5abdcc3d6df2)